 What Stops You Employing Remotely?

-Today, we've been asked this question and it's an interesting one, because here at Dorks Delivered we do hire abroad and think it can be fantastic when done properly.
+Today, we've been asked about hiring remotely and it's an interesting one, because here at Dorks Delivered we do hire abroad and think it can be fantastic when done properly.
 We have people that work within Australia, as well as people that work overseas for us.
 The reason we decided to hire people remotely was due to a couple of factors.
 The main one is that we operate an IT company.
 As part of our business we need to monitor and manage other companies, and a lot of the time we needed to do this overnight.
 If we can monitor and get the work done during the off-peak time for these companies, we can make sure that they have their uptime and integrity during the day.
 Remote hiring is perfect for this, and perfect for some parts of our business.

 Maybe the daunting factors of employing remotely is what’s stopping you.
 Hiring remotely is not without its faults, and you must be prepared before you begin to employ remote workers.
 There are a few things you need to make sure of.
 Firstly, you need to make sure that you have a system that allows for remote employees to be successful and hold them accountable for their work.
 You can do this by taking a record of what they're doing, whether that be through screenshots, time entries or some sort of work trail that allows for you to dive in and find out what it is that they are doing.
 Keeping employees accountable will protect you from being in the dark about how much work is getting done and to what quality work is being produced.